squarepupil/website-pages/index.md

 At its core, our democratic education teaches understanding, compromise, and compassion for others.
 It is very far from the winner-loser model found in dysfunctional models of democracy.
 At Arts&Ideas, our democracy brings us all closer together.

+A profoundly important aspect of our community is that of support and safety.
+Our whole community looks after one another.
+If someone needs help, respectful help appears from all sides.
+No one worries about fitting in.
+We are all ourselves and we all look for opportunities to incorporate the diversity we find in others in our activities.

 for ages 5 through 18 that prepares students for a life in the 21st century by providing a supportive and stimulating community to allow them to practice all the life skills that are so critical to a satisfying and productive life.